AlexKnauth/toki-pi-kalama-musi/README.md

  Maj7 | Major 7     | en
  m7   | minor 7     | in

+### Diatonic Inversion

-Or these diatonic chord shapes can represent them:
+Or these diatonic inversion chord shapes can represent them:

  kind | description | end
 ------|-------------|------